iteravirgo/bcsitera.github.io/apps/credit-check/docs/en-US/app.md

 # Extended Credit Check

-This extension gives user the **additional** opportunity to manage customer credit limit policy..
+This extension gives user the **additional** opportunity to manage customer credit limit policy.

 •	Add Customer credit contract with a time limit.
 •	Block sales to the Customer after the Credit limit is exceeded.